Interview

 Uwe Seiler

 In our company we are merging these specialised fields again.
-Like in the old days
+Like in the old days when there were master builders.

 What are the things developers appreciate most in your work?